Typhochlaena seladonia: Taxonomy

 T. seladonia was originally described by Carl Ludwig Koch, in Brazil in 1841, as Mygale seladonia.
-In 1850 he changed its name to Typhochlaena seladonia; then Eugène Simon changed it again to Avicularia seladonia.
-In 1928, Candido Mello-Leitão changed the species name back to Typhochlaena seladonia, but Andrew Smith (in 1993) changed it to Iridopelma seladonia, and then Lina Almeida-Silva changed it to Iridopelma seladonium.
-Rogèrio Bertani finally changed the name back to Typhochlaena seladonia in 2012.
+It has since been placed in several genera.
+In 1850 Koch transferred the species to the genus Typhochlaena as Typhochlaena seladonia.
+Eugène Simon transferred it again to Avicularia seladonia.
+In 1928, Candido Mello-Leitão transferred the species back to Typhochlaena seladonia, but Andrew Smith in 1993 transferred it to Iridopelma seladonia.
+Lina Almeida-Silva corrected the species name to seladonium.
+Rogèrio Bertani finally restored the species to Typhochlaena in 2012.

 Characteristics

 The female Typhochlaena seladonia has long, thin spermathecae, which are spiralled distally.
 The male has a very long embolus.
 Additionally, both genders have a greenish cephalothorax and a black dorsum with two row of six spots, the posterior pair being reddish and all others being yellowish.